-5 Because it is not now before us, we do not consider whether the lease or license of a parking spot or space, such as a space for a recreational vehicle at a camp site, might transform the public character of the spot or space for the term of the lease or license.
+5 Because it is not now before us, we do not consider whether the lease or license of a parking spot or space, such as a space for a recreational vehicle at a campsite, might transform the public character of the spot or space for the term of the lease or license.

-this defendant, though in his car, was in a 'public place' and the authorities are ample in support of that proposition.").
-And, as with the bathroom stall, whether the members of the general public are able to see the person smoking medical marijuana does not alter the public character of the place.
+the place.
 Therefore, we hold that the exception stated under MCL 333.26427(b)(3)(B) applies to persons who smoke medical marijuana in a parking lot that is open to use by the general public, even when smoking inside a privately owned vehicle, and even if the person's smoking is not directly detectable by the members of the general public who might be using the lot.